Arjan Bhullar

-Arjan Singh Bhullar (born May 13, 1986) is a Canadian mixed martial artist currently competing in the heavyweight division of ONE Championship, where he is the current ONE Heavyweight World Champion.
+Arjan Singh Bhullar (born May 13, 1986) is a Canadian mixed martial artist currently competing in the heavyweight division of ONE Championship, where he is the former ONE Heavyweight World Champion.
 He has also competed in the Ultimate Fighting Championship.

-Bhullar is also a former freestyle wrestler and folkstyle wrestler.
-As a freestyle wrestler, has represented Canada at the 2007, 2009, 2010 and 2011 World Championships, at the 2010 Commonwealth Games, at the 2007 Pan American Games and at the 2012 Summer Olympics.
-In folkstyle, Bhullar is a 2-time NAIA Champion and 1-time freestyle CIS Champion from Canada.
+Bhullar is also a former freestyle wrestler and collegiate wrestler.
+In freestyle, he was a CIS national champion in 2009 and represented Canada at the 2007, 2009, 2010 and 2011 World Championships, the 2010 Commonwealth Games, the 2007 Pan American Games and the 2012 Summer Olympics.
+In folkstyle, Bhullar is a two-time NAIA champion.

 Wrestling career

-Early life and Folkstyle
+Early life and collegiate wrestling

 Bhullar was born and raised in Vancouver, British Columbia.
 He started wrestling at a young age.
 As a collegiate wrestler, he competed for the Simon Fraser Clan at Simon Fraser University, a NAIA university at the time.
 He had a successful career while wrestling at 285 pounds, placing third in 2007 and becoming champion in 2008 and 2009 at the NAIA Wrestling Championships.
-He was also named Canada's Wrestler of the year and NAIA outstanding wrestler in 2009.
+He was also named Canada's wrestler of the year and NAIA outstanding wrestler in 2009.
 At the 2009 CIS Championships, Bhullar became the first wrestler to ever win the NAIA and CIS titles in the same year.

-Bhullar won a gold medal at the 2010 Commonwealth Games.
-Arjan represented Canada at the 2012 London Summer Olympics.
-Giving back to wrestling, Arjan is one of the founding coaches of the University of the Fraser Valley varsity wrestling program.
-The UFV Cascades compete in the CIS.

 Freestyle career

-For five years, Bhullar was a member of the Canadian National Team and was also the National Champion since 2008 to 2012 at 120 kilograms.
+For five years, Bhullar was a member of the Canadian national team and was also the 120 kg national champion from 2008 to 2012.
 In 2006, Bhullar placed third at the World University Championships.
 In 2007, he won a bronze medal at the Pan American Games and competed at the World Championships.
 He competed again at the World Championships in 2009 and 2010, in the latter year he also won the championship at 120 kg of the Commonwealth Games.
-In 2012 he became the first Canadian wrestler with South Asian ethnicity to represent the National Freestyle Wrestling Team at the Summer Olympics.
-He ended up placing 13th.
+In 2012, he became the first Canadian wrestler with South Asian ethnicity to represent Canada at the Summer Olympics.
+He placed 13th.

 Coaching

 Bhullar was one of the founding coaches of the UFV Cascades wrestling team at University of the Fraser Valley.
-He is also a member of his family's training center; Bhullar Wrestling Club.
+He is also a member of his family's training center, Bhullar Wrestling Club.

 Mixed martial arts career

 Early career

 In August 2014, Bhullar had his first amateur fight as a mixed martial artist.
 He turned pro in November of that year fighting with the Battlefield Fight League.
 Over the next few years, Bhullar competed exclusively in his native Canada and remained undefeated with a record of six wins.
 Arjan won the vacant BFL Heavyweight Title with a victory over Blake Nash on October 17, 2015.
-He has defended the title twice.
+He defended the title twice.